princengoc/s4s-final/README.md

 Getting the data.

-1. Download data files from the competition's organizers: TODO
+1. Download data files from the competition's organizers: https://www.iarai.ac.at/science4cast/
-2. Unzip and put the data files in the folder s4s/data/raw/
+2. Unzip and put the data files in the subfolder data/raw/

 Run the following to install all the required packages.